mr-fatalyst/fastopenapi/docs/guide/request_parameters.md

 {
   "error": {
     "type": "validation_error",
-    "message": "Validation error",
+    "message": "Error parsing parameter 'limit'",
     "status": 422,
-    "details": [
-      {
-        "loc": ["query", "limit"],
-        "msg": "Input should be greater than or equal to 1", "type": "greater_than_equal"
+    "details": "Input should be greater than or equal to 1" }
-      }
-    ]
-  }
 }
 ```